bobleesj/cif-filter-copy/README.md

 - **Excel Integration:** Check CIF folder content against an Excel file for missing entries.

 ## Installation
-The simpliest method to run the code is just copying and pasting each line below on your command line interface.
+The simpliest method to run the codhttps://bobleesj.github.io/tutorial/2024/02/26/intro-to-python-package-manager.htmle is just copying and pasting each line below on your command line interface.

 ```bash
 git clone https://github.com/bobleesj/cif-cleaner.git